-- faces the field of play, - has part of each foot either on the touch line or on the ground outside the touch line, - uses one or both hands, - delivers the ball from behind and over its head or, if the robot cannot perform this type of motion, it must perform the closest possible motion.
+- uses one or both hands, - delivers the ball from behind and over its head or, if the robot cannot perform this type of motion, it must perform the closest possible motion.

 The robots are ranked by the distance the ball has been thrown into the field.
 It is measured on the line connecting the robot position at throw-in and the final position of the ball.
 The distance is taken from the intersection of this line with the center of the touch line.